stephwon/KG2_DrugMechDB_EA_Analysis/README.md

 5. `KG2.8.4c` and `KG2.9.0c` directories contain YAML files of the analysis results and figures (PNG).
 Each directory contains `figure` directories, which contain the visual output results of the analysis (non-interactive).
 These figures are saved as PNG files.

 ## Data
-To conduct or reproduce the entity analysis.
-You will need [DrugMechDB MOA file](https://github.com/SuLab/DrugMechDB/blob/main/indication_paths.yaml) and KG2 versions 2.8.4c and 2.9.0c.
+To conduct or reproduce the entity analysis, you will need [DrugMechDB MOA file](https://github.com/SuLab/DrugMechDB/blob/main/indication_paths.yaml) and KG2 versions 2.8.4c and 2.9.0c.
 Contact [RTX-KG2 team](https://github.com/RTXTeam/RTX) to request access to the knowledge graphs.